 On site infiltration of stormwater is desirable as a means of contributing to the replenishment of groundwater.
-Stormwater runoff from large sections of hard surfacing must be contained within the property, as the runoff can cause localised flooding on roads and adversely impact on the Shire's storm water disposal system and its maintenance.
+Stormwater runoff from large sections of hard surfacing must be contained within the property effectively managed by the landowner, as the runoff can cause localised flooding on roads and adversely impact on the Shire's storm water disposal system and its maintenance.